 The best place to begin is the area where we have the greatest control and influence—ourselves.
 We bring to every patient task, consciously or not, a set of values and beliefs and a bank of prior experiences from which we draw moment by moment.
 These values, beliefs, and experiences shape our patient care by filtering the information we perceive and respond to and by directing our choices of action—in short, shaping the nature and quality of the therapy experience we offer to the patient.

 Many of our beliefs and values are good.
 For example, the belief that it is good to be compassionate toward people who are vulnerable and hurting most likely played a part in your choice to become a health-care professional.
 In the clinic, that internal conviction might cause you to take extra time with a frightened child who is being treated for burns.
 In such a case, valuing compassion over efficiency allows a positive, healing interaction to take place.

 As long as we are interacting with people from a similar culture or background, we may be unaware of the beliefs and values we hold.
 Unfortunately, when we encounter people whose values and cultural practices differ from our own, the cognitive dissonance is likely to elicit a judgmental response on our part.
-The good news is that, at the moment our assumptions become visible to us, we have the opportunity to examine ...
+The good news is that, at the moment our assumptions become visible to us, we have ...